-We compare our machine translation models with a traditional classification-based system CUDeep [Cevahir and Murakami, 2016] that achieved state-of-the-art performance on the Ichiba dataset (this model is described in Section 2).
-CUDeep trains a deep belief network using a stacked restricted Boltzmann machine architecture [Hinton and Salakhutdinov, 2006], and learns an encoder that embeds a product title into a vector representation.
+We compare our MT models with a traditional classification-based system CUDeep [Cevahir and Murakami 2016] that achieved state-of-the-art performance on the Ichiba dataset (this model is described in Section 2).
+CUDeep trains a DBN using a stacked restricted Boltzmann machine architecture [Hinton and Salakhutdinov 2006] and learns an encoder that embeds a product title into a vector representation.
 Next, it trains a feedforward neural layer to map the vector representation to a predicted product category.
 Henceforth, we will term this model DBN.
-Aside from using deep belief networks, CUDeep also uses K-nearest neighbors (KNN) [Cover and Hart, 1967] to predict product categories by mapping a product title to the 1-nearest neighbor's category that is seen in the training data.
-We also combined the outputs of the DBN and KNN models to form a DBN+KNN ensemble and averaged the probabilities of their category predictions to re-rank the predictions.
+Aside from using DBNs, CUDeep also uses KNN [Cover and Hart 1967] to predict product categories by mapping a product title to the 1-nearest neighbor's category that is seen in the training data.
+We also combined the outputs of the DBN and KNN models to form a DBN+KNN ensemble and averaged the probabilities of their category predictions to rerank the predictions.